neopragma/dnmusic/articulation.md

 The presenter says each note has a beginning, a middle, and an end.
 He then explains how to use different syllables to start a note in order to achieve various styles: _Too_, _Toh_, _Doo_, _Duh_.
 The idea of a beginning, middle, and end is reminiscent of the _envelope_ of a sound, but doesn't really explain that concept accurately or completely.
 He speaks of a "front" to each note, and describes how each of these four syllables affects it.

-This is sorta-kinda superficially not-entirely-wrong, but it is wrong enough to lead inexperienced players down the wrong path.
+This is sorta-kinda superficially not-entirely-wrong, but it is wrong enough to lead inexperienced players down a path from which they will have to return and begin again, sooner or later.
 Notes don't have a "front."
 A sound has an _envelope_ which consists of the _attack_, _sustain_, _decay_, and _release_.

 An articulation of some kind may be applied to the attack to achieve a given effect, like _staccato_ or _legato_, but the articulation is not what starts the sound.
 We start the sound by starting the buzz.
 When we start a note without articulation, it's called a _breath attack_.
 What syllable do you say to perform a breath attack?